-After landing at Santiago airport and clearing customs, you will be met by your local representative and driven to your hotel for a private transfer.
-You will have time to relax after checking into your cozy hotel before being picked up for a City Walking Tour.
+After landing at Santiago airport and clearing customs, you are met by your local representative and driven to your hotel for a private transfer.
+You have time to relax after checking into your cozy hotel before being picked up for a City Walking Tour.

-In the morning you will be picked up from the hotel and driven south to wine country.
+In the morning you are picked up from the hotel and driven south to wine country.
 Once you arrive in the famous Maipo valley, start riding past vineyards and small villages.
 Stop to visit three vineyards, all varying in history and in the wine they produce.

 *Please note: The bike & wine tour only operates Wednesdays, Fridays and Sundays.